objcio/articles/2014-07-08-sandbox-scripting.md

 <img src="http://files.iconfactory.net/craig/test/Scripting_Dictionary.png" width="741" />

 So an application contains panes.
 That sounds promising.
-So, in a new Script Editor window, create a simple script to show all the pane objects:
+In a new Script Editor window, create a simple script to show all the pane objects:

 	tell application "System Preferences"
 		panes